 The vSphere with Tanzu platform involves two roles, the vSphere administrator and the DevOps engineer.
-Both roles interact with the platform through different interfaces and can have users or user groups defined for them in vCenter Single Sign-On with associated permissions.
+The DevOps engineer is comprising the role of DevOps, application developer, and Kubernetes administrator.
+Both roles interact with the platform through different interfaces and can have users or user groups defined for them in vCenter Server with associated permissions.
 The workflows for the vSphere administrator and DevOps engineer roles are distinct and determined by the specific area of expertise these roles require.

 User Roles and Workflows

 As a vSphere administrator, the primary interface through which you interact with the vSphere with Tanzu platform is the vSphere Client.
-At a high level, your responsibilities involve configuring a Supervisor Cluster and namespaces, where DevOps engineers can deploy Kubernetes workloads.
-You should have excellent knowledge about the vSphere and NSX-T technologies, and basic understanding about Kubernetes.
+At a high level, your responsibilities involve configuring a Supervisor and namespaces, where DevOps engineers can deploy Kubernetes workloads.
+You should have excellent knowledge about the vSphere, NSX Advanced Load Balancer or HAProxy load balancer, NSX (is you select this networking stack), and basic understanding about Kubernetes.

 As a DevOps engineer, you might be a Kubernetes developer and an application owner, a Kubernetes administrator, or combine functions of both.
-As a DevOps engineer, you use kubectl commands to deploy vSphere Pods, VMs, and Tanzu Kubernetes clusters on existing namespaces on the Supervisor Cluster.
-Typically, as a DevOps engineer, you do not need to be an expert on vSphere and NSX-T, but have basic understanding about these technologies and the vSphere with Tanzu platform to interact with the vSphere administrators more efficiently.
+As a DevOps engineer, you use kubectl commands to deploy vSphere Pods, VMs on existing namespace, and you use kubectl and Tanzu CLI to deploy and manage Tanzu Kubernetes Grid clusters.
+Typically, as a DevOps engineer, you do not need to be an expert on vSphere, NSX, VDS, or NSX Advanced Load Balancer, and HAProxy, but have basic understanding about these technologies and the platform to interact with the vSphere administrators more efficiently.

-Supervisor Cluster with vSphere Networking and NSX Advanced Load Balancer Workflow
+Supervisor with VDS Networking and NSX Advanced Load Balancer Workflow

 Namespace Creation and Configuration Workflow

-As a vSphere administrator, you create and configure namespaces on the Supervisor Cluster.
+Once you enable a Supervisor, as a vSphere administrator, you create and configure vSphere Namespaces on the Supervisor.
 You must gather specific resource requirements from DevOps engineers about the applications and workloads they want to run and configure the namespaces accordingly.
-For more information see, Configuring and Managing vSphere Namespaces.
+For more information see Configuring and Managing vSphere Namespaces.

 Self-Service Namespace Creation and Configuration Workflow